Improve Your Life With Inner Detachment

-Jim and his wife Suzan planned on going out to meet some friends at a restaurant.
+Jim and his wife Suzanne planned on going out to meet some friends at a restaurant.
 A few minutes before leaving home, one of their children dropped a dish to the floor and broke it down.
-Suzan got angry and yelled at him, and then started picking up the pieces and sweeping the floor.
+Suzanne got angry and yelled at him, and then started picking up the pieces and sweeping the floor.

 Meanwhile, Jim was waiting impatiently for his wife to finish cleaning, so that they could go out.
 When they finally left home, they were tense and nervous.
 On top of all this, they were stuck in a traffic jam, which made them more short tempered.
 When they finally arrived to the restaurant, they were exhausted, moody and angry.